 - To overcome financial constraints, we identify investing partners to allow clients to pursue investment opportunities of interest.

 - We leverage our capital market expertise to develop financing solutions to acquire companies or portfolios available for privatization.

 - We conduct a rigorous diligence exercise with every investment.
 Among other things, this exercise involves conducting a comprehensive property inspection and lease/tenant review.

-As part of the diligence process prior to the acquisition of an asset, the fund or asset manager works with the acquisition team to develop an investment brochure to be approved by the investment committee or the investor.
+As part of the diligence process prior to the acquisition of an asset, the fund or asset manager works with the Acquisitions group to develop an investment brochure to be approved by the investment committee or the investor.
 This brochure contains a 10- to 15-year pro forma model for the acquisition, a rolling three-year strategic budgeting business plan for the asset, and all diligence-related material, such as lease reviews, property inspection reports and environmental assessments.